Friends of Parklands

 - All nominations for committee posts must be proposed and seconded before being put forward for election

-- The committee shall meet as and when required, subject to at least 2 meetings each calendar year Minutes of the meetings are to be made available to all Group members.
+- The committee shall meet as and when required.
+Minutes of the meetings are to be made available to all Group members.

 - The committee shall have the power to co-opt other members of the Group to provide specific expertise or to fill any vacancy arising from death, disqualification or resignation.

 - All committee members shall hold their post until the conclusion of the next AGM, and shall be eligible for re-election

 Membership of The Group shall be open to :-

 - Any individuals aged 16 years and over who use Parklands and support the aims of The Group

 - Each member will have one voting right, subject to being a member for a minimum period of 2 months

 - Each member (or 2 joint members living in the same household) is required to pay an annual subscription of £5 each calendar year.
 The subscription becomes due on 1 January each year.
 A reminder will be sent by the treasurer, but any member who has not paid their subscription by 31 March of that year will forfeit their membership.
 This will not preclude them from re-joining at a later date.

 - Clubs, groups and societies which use Parklands and who are interested in supporting The Group's aims may each appoint an elected person to become a member to represent their interests.
 That person will have a voting right at any AGM